pypy/pypy.org/posts/2024/07/toy-knownbits.md

 This abstract domain reasons about the individual bits of a variable in a trace.
 Every bit can be either "known zero", "known one" or "unknown".
 The abstract domain is useful for optimizing integer operations that perform integer manipulations.
+The abstract domain follows quite closely the tristate abstract domain of the eBPF verifier in the Linux Kernel, as described by the paper [Sound, Precise, and Fast Abstract Interpretation with Tristate Numbers](https://arxiv.org/abs/2105.05398) by Harishankar Vishwanathan, Matan Shachnai, Srinivas Narayana, and Santosh Nagarakatte.

 The presentation in this post will still be in the context of the [toy optimizer](/categories/toy-optimizer).
-We'll spend a significant part of the post convincing ourselves that the code that we're writing is really correct, using both property-based testing and proofs (again with Z3).
+We'll spend a significant part of the post convincing ourselves that the abstract domain transfer functions that we're writing are really correct, using both property-based testing and automated proofs (again using Z3).

 PyPy has implemented and merged a more complicated version of the same abstract domain for the "real" PyPy JIT.
 A more thorough explanation of that real world implementation will follow.

-TODO: add acknowledgements (at least Nico, Max, Santosh, Armin etc).
+I'd like to thank Max Bernstein and Armin Rigo for lots of great feedback on drafts of this post The PyPy implementation was mainly done Nico Rittinghaus and me.

 [TOC]